JustineSaupin/JustineSaupin/README.md

   * 🔭 I’m currently working on www.Gare-au-Covid.com (online game so 2020)!
-  * 🌱 Work in progress -> new website for Pauline C Coach
+  * 🌱 Work in progress -> www.paulinec-coach.fr New website for Pauline C Coach
-  * 🏄 Work in progress -> webapp for surfers to keep their sessions registrated
+  * 🏄 Work in progress -> https://mysurflog.herokuapp.com/ Webapp for surfers to keep their sessions registrated
   * 📫 How to reach me: sau.justine@gmail.com